Quantum-data-driven dynamical transition in quantum learning: Detailed solutions for the convergence dynamics

 \subsection{Exponential convergence class}

 In this part, we study the exponential convergence class where $S_E \cap S_K = \emptyset$.
-The main idea to perturbatively solve the convergence dynamics towards a fixed point is to first focus on those quantities converging towards zero, and then apply the obtained solutions back to equations of the other equations.
+The main idea \BZ{for} perturbatively \BZ{solving} the convergence dynamics towards a fixed point is to first focus on those quantities converging towards zero, and then apply the obtained solutions back to equations of the other equations.